jcwilk/tdi/README.md

   - **Single Downward Arrow**: Just go to the most recent reply to the last message in this conversation.
   - **Double Downward Arrows**: Open a modal showing all the leaf messages below the last message in this conversation.

-## TDI Legacy

-If you're looking for or are curious about the history of this project, or are interested in a workflow/step/test oriented interface rather than a more open-ended chat interface, then go over and check out [github.com/jcwilk/tdi_legacy](https://github.com/jcwilk/tdi_legacy) formerly called "Test Driven Interactions".
-There's a gif there illustrating how it works and is also running as a freely available Github Pages site.

 ## How to run

 `npm run dev` - run dev server